 Now that we understand this information about the impact of those concerns, we have an ethical, logistical, moral, and functional obligation to use that information in beneficial ways.

-Knowledge is power and knowledge about relevant information directly triggers accountability.
+Knowledge is power and important knowledge about relevant information directly triggers both power and accountability.
 We need people who are working on issues of premature birth to understand this information and these processes and to be able to factor it into their thinking about this entire set of issues and processes.

-We particularly need to use and share this information about the impact of those particular concerns immediately with every African American woman with a master’s degree or a Ph.D. or a law degree or equivalent education level who is expecting a child or planning to have a child.
+We particularly need to use and share this information about the impact of those particular concerns immediately with every African American woman with a master’s degree or a PhD or a law degree or any equivalent education level who is expecting a child or who is planning to have a child.

-If nothing else, we need to have people who care give a respectful and loving hug equivalent and level of support to each pregnant African American woman to help reduce their current levels of stress at this exact highly relevant point in time for each mother.
+If nothing else, we need to have people who care provide support and give a respectful and loving hug equivalent and a warm, clear and beneficial level of direct support to each pregnant African American woman to help reduce the new mother’s current levels of stress at this exact highly relevant point in time for each mother.

-Sharing that information with every African American woman with a Ph.D. or a master’s degree should be possible for us to do if we each take that obligation seriously because the Internet can reach everyone and we all need to be personally accountable to extend that information to every relevant person in every way that we can reach that set of women as soon as possible.
+Sharing that information with every African American woman with a PhD or a master’s degree should be possible for us to do if we each take that obligation seriously and act accordingly because the Internet can reach everyone and because we all need to be personally accountable to extend that information to every relevant person in every way so that we can actually reach that set of women individually and do it as soon as possible for each woman.

-We can’t end racism or make it less threatening and damaging— but we can mitigate and work to reduce stress for individual people in direct and caring ways at important key points in time that can help increase the likelihood of a full term birth for those mothers.
+We can’t end racism in our country — but we can mitigate some part of the impact and we can work to reduce stress for individual people in direct and caring ways at important key points in time that can help increase the likelihood of a full-term birth for those mothers.

 The next question that we need to deal with is — so what do we do with that entire set of information about the impact of racism on births once we know it?